Are you going to be absent on Election Day or do you prefer to vote via a mailed ballot?

-You need only to register to vote once if you remain in Greene County at the same address.
-If your residence changes outside of Greene County or out of the State, you must register again in your new county or state.
-If you have not voted for 2 Federal elections your name will purged from the system.
-You will have to re-register in order to vote.
+You only need to register to vote once if you remain in Greene County at the same address.
+If your residence changes within or outside of Greene County or out of the Commonwealth of Virginia, you must register using your new address.
+Be sure to notify Virginia if you move out of state so your voter registration can be cancelled.
+If you have not voted in two (2) Federal elections, your name may be purged from the system and you will have to re-register in order to vote.

 What if my name changes or I change my address within Greene County?

-The quickest way to make changes is by going to www.vote.virginia.gov or complete a new voter application with the updated changes.
+The quickest way to make changes is by going to https://vote.elections.virginia.gov/VoterInformation.
+Follow the prompts in the "Register to Vote” tab.